Faithfultennyson-ESEGAMES/TicTac-Toe_Game/.idx/airules.md

 MAX_WEBHOOK_ATTEMPTS

-RETRY_SCHEDULE

-any server port / base URL config needed for join_url
+RETRY_SCHEDULE_MS

+MATCHMAKING_SERVICE_URL

+SESSION_LOG_TTL_MS (log auto‑delete TTL; default 1h)

+WEBHOOK_ENDPOINTS (comma‑separated list, if used)

+(Port as needed; no BASE_URL — join_url is derived from the request host)

+Never print actual secret values in chat.

-After the rebuild stabilizes, remind the user to restore .env to .gitignore (manual step by user).
+After the rebuild stabilizes, remind the user to restore .env to .gitignore.

-Never print real secret values into chat output; refer to them by name only.

-3.2 Spec-First, Plan-First (No Code in Plans)
+3.2 Spec‑First, Plan‑First (No Code in Plans)

 For every checkpoint:

-Restate what the specification requires (in your own words).
+Restate the requirement(s) in your own words.

-Propose a concrete implementation plan:
+Propose a concrete implementation plan (files/modules inside game-server/, event names, data models, validation).

-files/modules you will create inside game-server/

-message/event names

-data models

-validation rules

-Wait for user to say PROCEED before writing code.
+Wait for PROCEED before writing any code.

-In plan responses:

-no code

-no file creation
+Plans must contain no code, no file creation, no refactors.

-no refactors

-3.2 Checkpoint-Only Development
+3.3 Checkpoint‑Only Development

-The rebuild must happen in small checkpoints defined by the user.

-You may ONLY implement the current checkpoint.
+Implement only the current checkpoint.

-Do not add extras, “nice to haves,” or architectural rewrites.
+No extras, “nice‑to‑haves,” or architectural detours.

-After each checkpoint implementation:

-Stop.

-Tell the user exactly what to test.
+After implementation, stop, tell the user what to test, and wait for PROCEED.

-Wait for PROCEED to continue.

 3.4 No Assumptions / No Unapproved Libraries

-Do not invent services, folders, or APIs beyond the checkpoint scope.
+Do not invent services/APIs/folders beyond the checkpoint scope.

-Default to Express + Socket.IO unless user approves a change.
+Default to Express + Socket.IO unless the user approves otherwise.

-If you want any new library, ask first and justify why.
+If you want a new library, ask first and justify.

 3.5 One Service Only

-For this rebuild, you must focus ONLY on game-server/.
+Focus strictly on game-server/.

-Do not modify or re-architect the client unless explicitly asked.
+Do not modify or re‑architect the client unless explicitly asked (client contract may change later; do not assume legacy event names).

-3.6 Approval Gate for Documentation (Single-Use)
+3.6 Approval Gate for Documentation (Single‑Use)

-You must never create, modify, or update any .md file unless the user explicitly says APPROVED for that specific doc action.
+Do not create or edit any .md (README, feature docs, summaries, changelog) unless the user explicitly says APPROVED for that specific doc action.
-This includes:

-README

-feature docs

-summaries

-changelog

-Approval is single-use:
-Ask approval → receive approval → write doc → confirm done.
+Approval is single‑use: ask → receive APPROVED → write the doc → confirm done (do not ask again).
-Do not ask again afterward for the same doc.

-3.6 Changelog Rule
+3.7 Changelog Rule

-Do not write or update CHANGELOG.md automatically.
+Do not write/update CHANGELOG.md automatically.

-After code changes, ask once:
-“Is everything working?
+After code changes, ask once: “Is everything working?
 APPROVED or DISAPPROVED?”

-Only write changelog after APPROVED, and don’t ask again after writing it.
+Only write changelog after APPROVED, and do not ask again once written.

-3.7 Security Required in Every Plan
+3.8 Security Required in Every Plan

-Every checkpoint plan must include Security & Abuse Review covering at least:
+Every checkpoint plan must include a Security & Abuse Review with mitigations for:

-playerId impersonation / spoofing
+playerId impersonation/spoofing

 same playerId joining multiple sessions concurrently

-replayed or out-of-order Socket.IO events
+replayed or out‑of‑order Socket.IO events

-flooding / resource exhaustion (timers, logs, webhooks)
+flooding/resource exhaustion (timers, logs, webhooks)

 malformed payloads causing crashes

 webhook abuse & retry storms

-DLQ endpoint access control
+DLQ admin endpoint access control

-Plans must include concrete mitigations before coding.

-4. Source-of-Truth Requirements
+4. Source‑of‑Truth Requirements (Summary)

-The “Implementation instructions (plain, non-code)” provided by the user are the authoritative spec.
-Follow them exactly.
+Follow the full spec exactly.
+Key points (not exhaustive):

-Key requirements include (summary only — do not skip full spec):

-start endpoint returns session_id + fully qualified join_url
+Start endpoint: POST /start accepts optional turn_duration_sec (default 10s).
+Returns { session_id, join_url }. join_url is fully qualified and derived from the current server host (no BASE_URL).

-client joins with playerId only; no staking
+Join: client provides playerId (canonical) and playerName (display‑only).
+No staking anywhere.

-disconnected players remain; auto-pass on timeout
+Disconnect rule: players remain in session; if a disconnected player’s turn begins, their turn timer runs normally; on expiry, server passes the turn.

-reconnect by playerId resumes
+Reconnect: connecting with the same playerId resumes that player.

-winner computed by score; not sent to clients

-incremental append-only event log created at session start

-webhook dispatcher with HMAC, retries, DLQ, admin endpoints

-notify matchmaking when session closes
+Scoring (Tic‑Tac‑Toe): win only on 3 in a row; otherwise draw.
+Do not send winner/result to clients; client shows a neutral end screen.

+Logging: create session log at start; append events only; write final_summary.winner_player_id at session.ended.
+Auto‑delete logs after TTL (SESSION_LOG_TTL_MS, default 1h).

+Webhooks: HMAC‑signed POSTs.

+session.started & session.ended → full session payload (players, board end state, win_state, winner_player_id, turn_duration_sec).

+player.disconnected & player.reconnected → lean delta (playerId + status + timestamp).

+Dispatcher/Retry/DLQ: 2xx=success; 4xx=permanent→DLQ; 5xx/network→retry (per MAX_WEBHOOK_ATTEMPTS, RETRY_SCHEDULE_MS).
+Track delivery metadata increment‑only.

+DLQ Admin Endpoints (protected):
+GET /dlq, GET /dlq/{id}, POST /dlq/{id}/resend, DELETE /dlq (bulk delete guarded by DLQ_PASSWORD).

+Matchmaking Closure Callback: after end and webhook delivery outcome, POST ${MATCHMAKING_SERVICE_URL}/session-closed with closure details.

 5. Interaction Guidelines

-Stay minimal.

-Prefer smallest change that satisfies the checkpoint.
+Stay minimal; implement the smallest change that satisfies the checkpoint.

-Always explain what you observed vs what you are proposing.
+Be explicit about what you’re changing and why.

-Never fabricate existing code because this is a scratch rebuild.
+Never fabricate code or behavior; this is a scratch rebuild.

 Stop frequently for user validation.

-Quick note tying to the summaries you gave

-From the summaries, the client currently expects Socket.IO and events like:

-register-player, join-queue, make-move, rejoin-session

-server emits game-found, turn-started, move-applied, game-ended, etc.

-summary_client

-So for the rebuild, Copilot should not switch to raw ws or rename events unless you approve a client update later.